Dijajana/english-for-designers/10-thesis-digest/index.md

 ![edited photos.](img/editedphotos.jpg)

-I then applied the illustrations to the book covers and chosen chapters of the book so that they always accompany the story.
+I then applied the illustrations to the book covers and chosen chapters in the book so that they always accompany the story.

-### Final cover design
+### Cover design
 ![coverdesign.](img/covers.png)

-### Inside the book Vesnicky roman
+### Inside "The Village Novel"
 ![inside the book Vesnický román.](img/inside.png)

-### Final book design
+### Unified visual identity
 ![inside the book series.](img/all.png)

 ### Book spines forming an image of Karolina Svetla